 How to Air Fry a Salmon

 - Spray some oil first before placing the salmon fillets in your air fryer basket.
 Remember not to over-crowd.

-- Press the ON button of your air fryer and set the temperature at 390 F degrees for 7 minutes.
+- Press the ON button of your air fryer and set the temperature at 390 F degrees for 8-10 minutes (depending on the size).
 It is most certainly that quick and easy!

 - Once the time is up, check the doneness of the fillets in the air fryer basket.